-Each year, the Department of Surgery showcases outstanding resident research through the Edelstone-Bendix Research Day.
-This day features a number of presentations by residents and fellows to showcase their work.
+Each year, the Department of Surgery showcases outstanding trainee research on Edelstone-Bendix Day.
+This day features oral and poster presentations of research performed during the academic year.

-The Allen B. Kanavel Surgical Scholars Award is bestowed annually upon surgical research residents who have completed exceptional accomplishments in the laboratory.
+The Allen B. Kanavel Surgical Scholars Award is bestowed annually to PSTP scholars for exceptional accomplishments in research.

-Our program is designed to facilitate the development of surgical residents into academic clinician-investigators.
+Physician-Scientist Training Program (PSTP)Learn more about our program that is designed to facilitate the development of surgical residents into academic clinician-investigators.

 Graduate Research Resources

 We offer a wide range of resources, mentorship opportunities and training to help our residents and fellows excel as physician-scientists.
 Explore all of the resources and hear from housestaff who are making research a major part of their career development plans.